Bread Trivia Quiz Questions and Answers

 It used the intense mechanical working of dough to do what?

-A: Dramatically reduce the fermentation period and the time taken to produce a
+A: Dramatically reduce the fermentation period and the time taken to produce a loaf of bread.

 What counter-top machine has recently become popular?